Tech-at-DU/d3-tutorial/12-Pie-Charts/readme.md

 D3 provides a `d3.pie()` method that helps us make pie charts.
 This method takes in an array of data and calculates the starting and ending angles for each of the slices.

 Think about the pie chart.
 It's made up of slices.
 All of the slices together make up the entire circle.
-To draw the pie you need know the starting and ending angle for each slice.
+To draw the pie you need to know the starting and ending angle for each slice.

 Define a piegenerator, add the following: